This interview first appeared in the Crystal Palace v Southampton matchday programme – 1st September 2018

 Some might say that having spent a summer amongst the hullabaloo of a World Cup and then enduring the upheaval of switching clubs, it has been a tricky time mentally for Cheikhou Kouyaté.
-However, he reveals to Jonathon Rogers that these last couple of months are nothing compared to what he had to endure to make his name in European football.
+However, he reveals that these last couple of months are nothing compared to what he had to endure to make his name in European football.

 After spending 20 minutes in the company of Cheikhou Kouyaté, it is easy to see how his determined, never give- in, gritty playing style has been forged.
 What wasn’t easy for the Senegalese midfielder was how he acquired those traits in the first place.

 Many footballers have sacrificed plenty or overcome obstacles to achieve their dreams, but Palace’s new man’s early days in the game were as tough as they come.
 His tale is a real sink-or-swim story filled with setbacks and rejection, and even a glimmer of hope came packaged with crippling homesickness, loneliness and a huge culture shock after being uprooted 3,500 miles to a different continent.

 Battle-hardened after refusing the temptation to quit, the tough-tackling but softly spoken Kouyaté can laugh and smile about those character-defining days now, as he gives an intriguing insight into the lengths that young African players have to go to for their talents to be appreciated in Europe.

 “It was around 2006 and I went to Greece and France but the teams there said it was too early for me or that I was no good,” he said.
 “It was very disappointing for me but then a team in Belgium phoned me called Brussels FC who were in the first division at the time and they gave me a chance, but it was very difficult at 16-years-old.